Israelis cast votes in delayed local elections under shadow of war

 Voters in Israel headed to polling stations on Tuesday for twice-postponed local elections that are expected to reflect public sentiment after nearly five months of war in the Gaza Strip.

-More than seven million people are eligible to vote in the elections to determine who will rule in local councils across most of Israel, in Jewish settlements in the occupied West Bank, Jerusalem and parts of the annexed Golan Heights.
+More than seven million people are eligible to vote in the elections for local councils across most of Israel, in settlements in the occupied West Bank, Jerusalem and parts of the annexed Golan Heights.

 The public will elect mayors and local councils in 197 towns and cities, as well as representatives for 45 regional councils.